Our Italian Heritage

 The brand was launched as Cook Italian in 2010 by LDH (La Doria) Ltd, a UK-based food company with many years of experience.
 Our pasta and our tomatoes are grown and packed in Italy by the Italian family companies who are the key owners of LDH, and their passion for our products and for Italian food is evident in the quality and authenticity of every product in our range.

 In 2016, when we asked shoppers if our packaging reflected our Italian provenance, we found that the new design communicated ‘Italian’ so much better than the current design.
 We also noticed that many people call us Cook Italia so we checked that too.
-So now we’re launching Cook Italia!
+So now we’re called Cook Italia!

-for true Italian flavour when you Cook Italian ….
+for true Italian flavour when you cook Italian ….
 Cook Italia!

 Giovanni Cerrone, La Doria: “Our tomatoes are grown only in southern Italy’s fertile Mediterranean heartland, as they have been for generations.
 The quality of our authentic Italian ‘pomodori’ make a real difference, adding true Italian flavour to your cooking.”